galactic-src/morse/README.md

 ![Hut 11 sign at Bletchley Park](readmeMedia/bletchley1.jpg?raw=true "Title")

-My guide informed me it was most likely marketing nonsense, but to take a look at [HMGCC](https://www.hmgcc.gov.uk/).
+Our guide informed me it was most likely marketing nonsense, but to take a look at [HMGCC](https://www.hmgcc.gov.uk/).

 Still, I wondered if there might be a hidden message, so whipped this up to check!

-## What it does
+## What this program does

 It (not very elegantly, really) parses all the possible ways you could interpret a string of dots and dashes into Morse Code characters.